jorditorresBCN/Assignments-2017/Lab01.md

 ### Task 1.1:
 Install Python in your local labtop.
 ### Task 1.2:
-Create a python code that do a word counts of the book First Contact with Tensorflow (posar link) downloaded in the file `FirstContactWithTensorflow.txt` (or any book your prefer).
-The suggested program name is `Lab1.WordCount.py`.
+Create a python code that uses the “random” library.
+We will value positively if you build a creative program in python.
+The minimum example accepted will be a code that generates a random number between 1 and 20.
+Then let the player guess the number introduced, displaying if the number is to low or high.
+The game ends either when the number is guesses correctly.
+The suggested program name is `Lab1.guessnumber.py`.
 ### Task 1.3:
 Create a private repository CLOUD-COMPUTING-COURSE-2017 in your github account (use you student email (".upc.edu") for creating your github account in order to have private repositories or benefits as student pack).
 ### Task 1.4: